 In May 2021, our wholly owned subsidiary Arcadia Wellness, LLC ("Arcadia Wellness" or "AW"), acquired the businesses of Eko, Lief, and Zola.
-The acquisition included consumer CBD brands like Soul SpringTM, a CBD-infused botanical therapy brand in the natural category, Saavy NaturalsTM, a line of natural body care products and ProVaultTM, a CBD-infused sports performance formula made with natural ingredients, providing effective support and recovery for athletes.
+The acquisition included consumer CBD brands like Soul SpringTM, a CBD-infused botanical therapy brand in the natural category, Saavy NaturalsTM, a line of natural body care products and ProVaultTM, a CBD-infused sports performance formula made with natural ingredients, providing effective support and recovery for athletes (collectively "body care brands").
 Also included in the purchase is Zola, a coconut water sourced exclusively with sustainably grown coconuts from Thailand.
-In July 2022, the Company licensed Saavy NaturalsTM to Radiance Beauty and Wellness, Inc. ("Radiance Beauty").